Looking for the Signs: Identifying Isolated Sign Instances in Continuous Video Footage: Quantitative Experiments

 \subsubsection{Adaptive features}

 In our model, we use adaptive features for the query video because of the temporal scale difference between the \emph{query} and the \emph{target} videos.
 To show the advantage of adaptive features, we compare to using only one feature for the \emph{query} video: a single feature extracted from its middle 16 frames.
 With a single feature in the \emph{query}, we need to change our network structure.
 Firstly removing the encoder attention as there are no other features to attend to and secondly to replace the mutual-attention with a dot and element-wise product.
-The results are shown in Table~\ref{tbl:backtrans}.
+The results are shown in Table~\ref{tbl:diffquery}.

 One obvious observation from this experiment is that our method with adaptive features outperforms the method with only one feature.
-This is because using only one feature assumes the temporal scale is the same in the \emph{query} and the \emph{target} videos, which is not true in this scenario.
-On the contrary, our method takes advantage of adaptive features to reduce the temporal scale difference, which achieves much better results.
+This is because using only one feature assumes the temporal scale is the same in the \emph{query} and \emph{target} videos, which is not true in this scenario.
+Our method takes advantage of adaptive features to reduce the temporal scale difference and achieve better results.